-"Jason was instrumental in assisting me in collecting my thoughts, assimilating, and then putting on paper the rough draft.
-We then worked on editing and organizing a final draft of my life.
-I would recommend Jason in a heartbeat!"
+“Jason was instrumental in helping me collect my thoughts, organize my experiences, and put them on paper.
+We then worked closely on editing and shaping a final draft of my life story.
+I would recommend Jason in a heartbeat.”

 The Road to Garden City: A Morrison Family History